IntelLabs/t2sp/README.md

 ```
     cd $HOME/t2sp
-    cp setenv.sh my-setenv.sh
 ```

-If you have your own gcc, llvm or clang and thus did not use `install-tools.sh` as shown above, in `my-setenv.sh`, modify the following path variables appropriately:
+Here you would see a `setenv.sh`.
+If you have your own gcc, llvm or clang and thus did not use `install-tools.sh` as shown above, in `setenv.sh`, modify the following path variables appropriately:

 ```
     GCC_PATH=...